Lubna Tahtamouni: Career

+Throughout Tahtamouni's undergrade and master's program at the University of Jordan, she worked as a student teaching assistant for the Department of Biology, from September 1996 to December 1999.
+Some of the classes she oversaw were Embryology and General Practical Biology, from 1997 to 2000.

+When she went to the University of Colorado for her Ph.D, she worked as a student teaching assistant for the Department of Biology.
+For 3 years she helped instruct their Cell Biology course.

-Tahtamouni returned to Jordan after completing her Ph.D. in order to help inspire young women to advanced science studies there and out of commitment to the institutions that supported her move to the United States.
+Tahtamouni returned to Jordan after completing her Ph.D in Cell and Developmental Biology.
+There, she set off to help inspire young women to advance their science studies, out of commitment to the institutions that supported her move to the United States.
 In 2008, she was named director of a microscopy facility at Hashemite University that she had secured funding for.
 She also ran proposal-writing workshops for new faculty to increase their chances of gaining funding, including from foreign sources.
 She spent summers working abroad in Australia and the United States to remain up to date with current research methods.

 In 2011, she was named head of the Hashemite University Department of Biology and Biotechnology.
 Also in 2011, she won a L'Oreal-UNESCO Pan-Arab Regional Fellowship for Women in Science, and an OWSD Award for Young Women Scientists from the Developing World, for her work on breast cancer, which accounts for 35% of all cancer deaths in Jordan.
 In 2015, she was named to the United States Embassy in Jordan's Women in Science Hall of Fame, and she was named one of BBC's 100 Women for 2016.
 As of 2016, her research interests include actin-binding proteins in chick embryos and breast cancer, human sperm chromatin abnormalities, and the effects of oxidative stress on cell metabolism.

 She is an advocate for allowing women to choose their own career path despite social norms that emphasize marriage and childbearing for women.
 She also advocates for legislation supporting women in the workforce such as maternity leave and childcare provisions.
 In an interview she said that "Jordan is very permissive when it comes to women's education and work, but traditionally women's priorities are pre-defined: her husband, children and household," and noted that 71 of the 80 students in her undergraduate class were women, but only three continued into a master’s program and only one completed a Ph.D.
 She also encourages her students, many of whom are women from underprivileged areas of Jordan, to study abroad in order to broaden both their scientific and cultural experiences, with two of her former Master's students doing Ph.D. work in Italy and Canada.